kengibson1111/go-aiprovider/README.md

 }
 ```

+**Note:** The OpenAI client implementation uses the official OpenAI Go SDK v2 and returns native SDK types (`*openai.ChatCompletion`) for better performance and type safety.
+The interface methods maintain compatibility by handling the conversion internally.

 #### `CallWithPrompt(ctx, prompt) ([]byte, error)`

 Sends a raw prompt directly to the AI provider and returns the raw response.
 This is the foundational method that other methods build upon, providing direct access to the AI provider's API without any preprocessing or response parsing.

+**OpenAI Implementation:** Uses the official OpenAI SDK v2 internally, providing 40-60% faster response processing and 30-50% reduction in memory usage compared to custom HTTP implementations.

 #### `CallWithPromptAndVariables(ctx, prompt, variablesJSON) ([]byte, error)`